 Beautiful tiger-stripes of black and green-blue are unmistakable.
 Mackerel is a delicious fish, closely related to tuna, its moist flesh is high in omega 3 oils and is best eaten when very fresh, barbequed, baked, or raw as sushi.

-One of the best Cornish seafood choices, delcious and very good for you.
-Cornwall's mackerel, the majority of which are handline caught, are very hard to beat.
-Stocks across Europe are in a period of slight decline but within Cornish waters industrial fishing targeting mackerel is banned. traditional small scale fishing vessels target mackerel with simple handlines which are a selective and low impact method that produces the finest quality product.
+One of the best Cornish seafood choices, delicious, and very good for you.
+Cornwall's mackerel, the majority of which are handline caught, are sustainably harvested and very hard to beat.
+Stocks across Europe are in a period of slight decline but within Cornish waters industrial fishing targeting mackerel is banned.
+Small scale, inhore fishing vessels target mackerel with handlines, a selective and low impact method that produces the finest quality product.
 Small quantities are also caught as by catch in sardine ring netting and using gill nets.
 Best choice is handline caught.

 Cornwall areas VIIe and VIIf

 Mackerel handling is a low impact, selective method of fishing using hook and line.Learn more